Why ports need to become smarter: Port businesses-as-usual is under pressure

 - Digital capabilities: a digital talent pool and growth-supporting factor markets

-The competition game in the smart ports market will be played between different digitally centered ecosystems (driven by the 4 digital platform megatrends above).
+The competition game in the smart ports market will be dominated by different digitally centered ecosystems (driven by the 4 digital platform megatrends above).
 Success or failure in a world of ecosystems will be crucially determined by the capacity of businesses to envision the ecosystems, to define their viable role and to behave with ‘enlightened self-interest’.
 Such vision does not ignore the competition between European ports.
-However, it embraces the reality that competition for large flows is carried between competing cross-border logistics ecosystems catering the same hinterland.
+However, it embraces the reality that competition for large flows plays out between competing cross-border logistics ecosystems catering the same hinterland.
 To influence the path of these large flows, operational efficiency and reliability, at the level of the regional port ecosystem, including its hinterland and short-sea corridors, is paramount.

 In a smart port, digital solutions are draped around the physical layer as a “digital nervous system” (E. Verstraelen) and continuously sense what is happening in the port from different perspectives: operational, safety, security, and environmental.
 The basis for inter-organizational operational efficiency and reliability in port supply chains lies in making them more transparent and more connected.
 This evolution will also build trust among logistics players and customers in the port supply chain.
 Collaborative, open access data infrastructures and digital twinning of port infrastructure, processes and business models make this vision technically possible.
 Yet, it also requires that chain actors take the responsibility to share data, to connect with community platforms across the port, corridor or region, and to collaborate and co-invest in innovations that enable them benefits.

 Smart port business models do not only respect the sustainability of regional social, economic and natural resource bases, but are driven by innovations which embrace the growth markets embedded within societal sustainability needs .
 Digitized cargo data avoids unnecessary physical moves.
 Better synchronized modalities reduce emissions, travel time and congestion.
 Circular solutions allow monetization of one player’s waste which serves as raw material for another’s process.
-Ports which are now often perceived to be on the wrong side of issues pertaining to climate, globalization or mobility, can change their image through sustainable innovation.
+Ports, which are now often perceived to be on the wrong side of issues pertaining to climate, globalization or mobility, can change their image through sustainable innovation.
 As “ports are mostly gateways of globalization” (C; Chedot), innovating in sustainability and showing ports’ positive impact on society will positively affect the entire port community’s license to operate.
+The key principle here is to align port revenue streams with societal value.
+This will require a switch from rewarding volumes to rewarding efficiency.

 Growth of smart port solutions and users is driven by how open smart port platforms are set for tech providers to develop further solutions and business.
 Openness is also an issue in the interfaces with port users, as global platforms should be able to deal with the “non-homogenous maturity with regard to the technology used to process and exchange data” (M. Van der Velde).
 Moving towards smarter ports implies facilitating port users with different levels of robust data storage and exchange.
 Here, not the technical data sharing platform or APIs are the main issue, but rather raising the digital and collaboration maturity of the actors involved, as well as “dealing with the big elephant in the room, called trust” (E. Verstraelen).